Arizona College of Osteopathic Medicine - AZCOM

 Admissions

 AZCOM uses a rolling admissions process to review completed applications and make interview decisions.
-Applications will not be reviewed until all required application materials have been received by the Office of Admissions, including the AACOMAS application, official MCAT scores (as reported to AACOMAS), supplemental application materials, processing fee, and both required letters of recommendation.
+Applications will not be reviewed until all required application materials have been received by the Office of Admissions, including the AACOMAS application, official MCAT scores (as reported to AACOMAS), processing fee, and both required letters of recommendation.
 Students should complete their files as soon as possible to remain competitive in this process and to ensure full consideration of their application.

 PLEASE NOTE: Applicants are responsible for tracking the receipt of their application materials and verifying the status of their required application materials on the university website.
 Instructions for accessing your application information on the University website will be sent to you by the Office of Admissions.
 Please keep the Office of Admissions informed of any changes to your mailing address and e-mail address.
 All requests for withdrawing an application must be done in writing.
 Applicants are expected to act professionally in their interactions with AACOMAS and with AZCOM.
 Please always follow AACOM’s applicant protocol.